Build vs Buy Data Platform: An Engineering Leader's Decision Framework in 2026

 • FinOps and vendor cost management.

-Governance and Future-Proofing
+Governance and long-term flexibility

-Step 1: Conduct the Internal TCO Assessment
+Step 1: Run the Internal TCO Assessment

-If building a custom platform will cost over $1.5M in the first year and won’t deliver meaningful results for over 12 months, the “Buy” path is the only practical option.
+If building a custom platform will cost over $1.5M in the first year and won’t deliver meaningful results for over 12 months, the “buy” path is the only practical option.

-Step 2: Initiate Vendor Evaluation
+Step 2: Start Vendor Evaluation

-Your core RFP criteria must include:
+Your core RFP criteria should include:

 • True multi-cloud support and a commitment to open standards to prevent lock-in.